per1234/EtherEvent/README.md

   - Type: char array
 - Returns: none

 `EtherEvent.senderIP()` - Returns the IP address of the sender of the most recent event.
-Must have the modified Ethernet library installed for this function to be available
+Must have the modified Ethernet library installed for this function to be available: http://github.com/per1234/Ethernet
 - Parameter:none
 - Returns: IP address of the sender
   - Type: IPAddress